MicrosoftDocs/learn/learn-pr/azure/n-tier-architecture/includes/4-n-tier-architecture-considerations.md

 In some cases, you might develop an application as an N-tier architecture, but still do deployments as a monolith.
 By fully separating out each tier, you should deploy each independently.
 This involves the removal of shared dependencies, and a greater reliance on API calls between tiers.
 When done properly, this ensures your application deployments are flexible.

 Applications in an N-tier architecture often get deployed on VMs.
 This is a good first step, but evolving your application to use PaaS services provides numerous benefits in security, scalability, and administration.
-Often times, this evolution is overlooked, and N-tier architectures remain resident on VMs.
+This evolution is often overlooked, and N-tier architectures remain resident on VMs.

 This is a classic architectural style, but in many scenarios it has been superseded by other modern design patterns, such as a microservices architecture.
 It's often worth investing some time to evaluate other architectures to see if they are a better fit for your application.